SAP-samples/service-cloud-ms-teams-integration/documentation/step4/registerapp.md

    - You can create your own app manifest from [Microsoft Developer Portal](https://dev.teams.microsoft.com/home).
    - The compressed file must contain only `manifest.json`, `icon-color.png`, `icon-outline.png`.
+    - For Windows users, install [Zip for Windows](http://gnuwin32.sourceforge.net/packages/zip.htm) and run the script of `compress-app.sh` on [git](https://git-scm.com/) bash.

 &nbsp;